jet/equinox/DOCUMENTATION.md

   facilitates testing independently with `MemoryStore` (which does necessitate a reference to a separate Assembly] as desired.

+### Favorites (without Commands)

+TODO explain how life is simpler based on current code without commands (and how you can still use a DU to represent the cases in a property based tests)

+Potentially this can be done as a compare and contrast with the preceding section (though having a `query` and an `execute` is really an anti-pattern)

 ### Todo[Backend] walkthrough

 See [the TodoBackend.com sample](README.md#TodoBackend) for reference info